SIFThinker: Spatially-Aware Image Focus for Visual Reasoning: Related Work

 \subsection{Spatial Intelligence}

-Existing MLLMs~\cite{wu2024next, driess2023palm, li2023blip, chen2022pali} are primarily trained on RGB images paired with textual data, which inherently lacks 3D spatial information.
+Large language models have undergone swift evolution, exhibiting robust capabilities across a broad spectrum of tasks~\cite{wen2025optimizationbidirectionalgatedloop, zeng2025bridgingeditinggapllms, Leo2024ICAICA, ni2025recondreamer, wang2025embodiedreamer, xiang2025promptsculptor, xu2025finmultitime, zhang2025sensitivitylora, chen2024three}.
+However, existing MLLMs~\cite{wu2024next, driess2023palm, li2023blip, chen2022pali} are primarily trained on RGB images paired with textual data, which inherently lacks 3D spatial information.
 As a result, they demonstrate limited performance on tasks requiring spatial reasoning.
 To address this limitation, recent efforts such as SpatialRGPT ~\cite{cheng2024spatialrgpt} and SpatialVLM~\cite{chen2024spatialvlm} have enhanced the spatial reasoning capabilities of MLLMs by constructing specialized spatially-oriented question-answering datasets and fine-tuning models accordingly.
 To further emphasize integrated reasoning capabilities, SSR~\cite{liu2025ssr} incorporates depth images as additional inputs, while SpatialBot~\cite{cai2024spatialbot} leverages depth estimation tools to acquire spatial priors in key perceptual regions.
 However, these spatial perception approaches focus solely on reasoning, without achieving a deep integration with visual grounding—\emph{two processes that are fundamentally interdependent in human visual perception.}